amsyary/chess-ai-documentation/docs/setup-web-admin-dashboard/setup-admin-dashboard.md

 # Setup Web Admin Dashboard

-Admin Dashboard is a web-based control panel designed to manage and monitor your livestreaming app, that contains features like user management, streaming control, settings & configuration, and more.
+Admin Dashboard is a web-based control panel designed to manage and monitor your Chess app, that contains features like user management, streaming control, settings & configuration, and more.

 Our Admin Dashboard is build on React JS with Typescript, and Shadcn UI for the UI components.